Cook with Sharmila

 • Usually in all Kannadiga house hold the masala is prepared in bulk and distributed to friends and family and stored up to a year.

-• While preparing the masala in bulk it can be grinded in mill after dry roasting the ingredients.
+• If preparing the masala in bulk , we can also grind them in flour mill.
 As we prepare in a very small quantity in houses I used my blender to grind the masala.

 Tried this recipe?Mention @happietrio or tag #happietrio